 We will also share your personal information to third parties in the following circumstances:

 We work closely with various third parties to bring you a range of products and services which are complementary to those which we provide.
 Any third parties with whom we share your personal information are limited in their ability to use your personal information: they are not entitled to use your personal information for any purpose other than to provide services to us and/or to you.
 For example, we may share your details with a manufacturer for warranty purposes.
-We will always ensure that any third parties with whom we share your personal information are subject to privacy and security obligations consistent with our practices and with applicable laws.
+We will always ensure any third parties with whom we share your personal information are subject to privacy and security obligations consistent with our practices and with applicable laws.

-Wherever data is transferred or made available outside of the EEA, we undertake due diligence on the entity accessing or receiving your data to ensure that they have put in place appropriate technical and organisational measures to protect and secure your data.
+Wherever data is transferred or made available outside of the EEA, we undertake due diligence on the entity accessing or receiving your data to ensure they have put in place appropriate technical and organisational measures to protect and secure your data.
 We also put in place contractual safeguards in accordance with our obligations under the GDPR.
-These contractual safeguards limit their ability to use your personal information so that it can be used solely to provide services to us and/or to you and not otherwise.
+These contractual safeguards limit their ability to use your personal information so it can be used solely to provide services to us and/or to you and not otherwise.

-We keep your personal information for no longer than necessary for the purposes for which the personal information is processed.
-The length of time we retain personal information will depend on the purposes for which we collect and use it, or as required to comply with applicable laws, or to establish, exercise or defend our legal rights.
+We keep your personal information for no longer than necessary for the purpose for which the personal information is processed.
+The length of time we retain information will depend on the purposes for which we collect and use it, or as required to comply with applicable laws, or to establish, exercise or defend our legal rights.

 Further information on the length of time during which we retain your personal information can be found in our Data Retention Policy.
 We do not retain personal information in an identifiable format for longer than is necessary.